jpaulm/javafbp/README.md

      java -cp .;build/libs/javafbp-x.y.z.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.Copy1

-#### Currently we have a problem running JavaFBP apps in DOS - they run fine under Eclipse, but the `java` command seems to be having problems!
+#### Currently we have a problem running JavaFBP apps in DOS - they run fine under Eclipse, or if all components are in the JavaFBP jar file, but the `java` command seems to be having problems!

 ### Running on *nix